brown-ccv/w3d-translator/UNITY.md

 ### Background

-- The background color is set by the Camera when not using a Skybox
-  - The `color` attribute sets the background color for *both* cameras in the scene
+The `<Background color>...` attribute sets the background color for BOTH `Main Camera` and `CaveCamera`.
+The Camera's background color adjusts the scene lighting when not using a Skybox

 ### Wand Navigation

-The `WandNavigation` changes settings for the `Tracked Pose Driver` component of the main (XRRig) camera - Tracking Type.
+- `<WandNavigation>` changes settings for the `Tracked Pose Driver` component of `Main Camera`
   - `allow-rotation`: Whether or not the player can rotate in the scene
   - `allow-movement`: Whether or not the player can move in the scene
 - The tracking types in Unity are "Rotation And Position", "Rotation Only", and "Position Only"
   - R & P: `<WandNavigation allow-rotation="true" allow-movement="true" />`
   - R: `<WandNavigation allow-rotation="true" allow-movement="false" />`
   - P: `<WandNavigation allow-rotation="false" allow-movement="true" />`
-  - Disable "Tracked Pose Driver" if `<WandNavigation allow-rotation="false" allow-movement="false" />`
+  - If `<WandNavigation allow-rotation="false" allow-movement="false" />`, disable `Tracked Pose Driver` and set `XR Origin` (a script attached directly to XRRig) origin mode to "Device"

 ### Changes and Conversions (Global)